Janet Babb

-Janet L. Babb is a geologist from the U.S. Geological Survey who is best known for her work at the Hawaiian Volcano Observatory.
-Babb is frequently quoted in the news media as an authority source on Hawaiian volcanology.
+Janet L. Babb is a geologist retired from the U.S. Geological Survey who is best known for her work at the Hawaiian Volcano Observatory.
+As a spokesperson for the observatory and as a scientist with subject-matter expertise, Babb is frequently quoted in the news media as an authority source on Hawaiian volcanology.
 She was a member of the Hawaii Center for Volcanology during its operation.
-She retired in 2020 and is now an emeritus.
-She hosted an event at the Hawaii State Public Library System location at Honokaa in 2017.
+She hosted an event for prospective volcanologists at the Hawaii State Public Library System location at Honokaa in 2017.
+Babb retired in 2020 and was made a scientist emeritus.